 Check with the post office or your old residence to make sure your mail is being forwarded and that you've registered your new address.
 Also, check to make sure you've let everyone know who needs to know about your move.

 Find New Services and Professionals

-If you're moving to a new city or state, you'll need to find new professionals, like a new doctor, a dentist, and vet.
+If you're moving to a new city or state, you'll need to find new professionals, such as a new doctor, dentist, and vet.
 While this task can be put off for a bit, you'll be glad you know who to call when emergency hits.

 Create an Emergency Contact List

-Whenever I move to a new city or town, it is best to take the time to create an emergency contact list of all the local information I'll need should something happen.
+Whenever you move to a new city or town, it is best to take the time to create an emergency contact list of all the local information you'll need should something happen.

 Contact Insurance Companies